Jarrow

 Jarrow (/ˈdʒæroʊ/ or /ˈdʒærə/) is a town in South Tyneside in the county of Tyne and Wear, England.
 Historically in County Durham, it is on the south bank of the River Tyne, about 3 mi from the east coast.
-The 2011 census area classed Hebburn and the Boldons as part of the town, it had a population of 43,431.
-It is home to the southern portal of the Tyne Tunnel and 5 mi east of Newcastle upon Tyne.
+It is home to the southern portal of the Tyne Tunnel and 6 mi North of Sunderland.
+At the 2021 census the Jarrow built up area as defined by the Office for National Statistics had a population of 29,470.

 In the eighth century, St Paul's Monastery in Jarrow (now Monkwearmouth–Jarrow Abbey) was the home of the Venerable Bede, who is regarded as the greatest Anglo-Saxon scholar and the father of English history.
 The town is part of the historic County Palatine of Durham.
 From the middle of the 19th century until 1935, Jarrow was a centre for shipbuilding, and was the starting point of the Jarrow March against unemployment in 1936.